Henry Sydney, 1st Earl of Romney: Career

 In 1683, Algernon Sydney was executed for his part in the Rye House Plot, an alleged conspiracy to assassinate Charles II along with his brother James, and place Monmouth on the throne.
-As William's wife Mary was then heir to the English throne, he provided troops to help suppress the June 1685 Monmouth Rebellion.
+Charles died in February 1685, and James succeeded to the English throne, leading to the June 1685 Monmouth Rebellion.
+As William's wife Mary was then the heir to the throne, after James, William sent troops to help suppress Monmouth.
 Sydney was thus able to balance his obligations as a loyal subject with acting as an informal contact point between William and his English supporters, as well as Sunderland, whom James appointed Lord President of the Council in 1685.
 The situation changed in June 1688 with the birth of a male heir, James Francis Edward Stuart; the prospect of a Catholic dynasty led to the Invitation to William.
 Signed by the Immortal Seven, representatives from the key political constituencies whose support William needed to commit to an invasion, it was drafted by Sydney, later described as "the great wheel on which the Revolution rolled".

 In August, he journeyed to The Hague and was appointed major general in the invasion force assembled by William that landed at Torbay on 5 November.
 In what became known as the Glorious Revolution, most of James' army changed sides and he escaped into exile in France on 23 December.
-Sydney was elected MP for Tamworth in the 1689 Convention Parliament that on 14 February made William and Mary co-monarchs in place of her father.
+Sydney was elected one of the MPs for Tamworth in the 1689 Convention Parliament which on 14 February made William and Mary co-monarchs in place of her father.
 On 4 April, he was created Baron Milton and Viscount Sydney, became a Privy Councillor and received a number of other offices, including Lord Lieutenant of Kent and Constable of Dover Castle.